Medicare Supplement Insurance Plans and Hospice Care

-Some other points to note about Medicare Supplement plans:
+Some other points to note about Medicare Supplement insurance plans:

-- Medicare Supplement plans have standardized benefits.
-In most states, there are up to 10 Medicare Supplement (Medigap) plans available: Plans A through N (except for Plans E, H, I, and J, which are no longer sold).
-Each of these plans covers a certain percentage (between 0% and 100%) of Medicare out-of-pocket expenses, such as Medicare deductibles.
+- Medicare Supplement insurance plans have standardized benefits.
+In most states, there are up to 10 Medicare Supplement (Medigap) insurance plans available: Plans A through N* (except for Plans E, H, I, and J, which are no longer sold).
+Each of these plans covers a certain percentage (between 0% and 100%) of Medicare out-of-pocket expenses, such as Medicare coinsurance.

-- Medicare Supplement Plan A is not the same as Medicare Part A, despite the similar-sounding names.
-The same is true for Medicare Supplement Plan B and Medicare Part B, as well as the other Medicare Supplement plans and “parts” of Medicare.
+- Medicare Supplement insurance Plan A is not the same as Medicare Part A, despite the similar-sounding names.
+The same is true for Medicare Supplement insurance Plan B and Medicare Part B, as well as the other Medicare Supplement insurance plans and “parts” of Medicare.

-- Three states have their own standardized Medicare Supplement plans: Wisconsin, Minnesota, and Massachusetts.
+- Three states have their own standardized Medicare Supplement insurance plans: Wisconsin, Minnesota, and Massachusetts.

-For hospice care Medicare Part A (not Medicare Supplement Plan A) pays:
+For hospice care Medicare Part A (not Medicare Supplement insurance Plan A) pays:

 - 100% for hospice care

 - All but $5 for prescription drugs needed to provide comfort and control pain related to the terminal illness